jonlpersson/ed-latimore/site/_posts/2021-08-26-8-unexpected-reasons-why-math-is-so-hard.md

 A fraction seems mysterious until you remember that it’s nothing more than a simple case of a division problem and a special case of a multiplication problem.
 The inability to make rough estimates is also a problem for people who find math difficult.

 Estimation is important because most things in life aren’t exactly known, nor do they need to be.
-However, estimating how much something costs or how long a trip will take is often the difference between an avoidable headache and an inescapable nightmare.&nbsp;
+However, estimating how much something costs or how long a trip will take is often the difference between an avoidable headache and an inescapable nightmare.

 ## You have dyscalculia or dyslexia

-[Dyscalculia is a learning difficulty](https://www.understood.org/articles/en/what-is-dyscalculia)&nbsp;that causes students to struggle with math at many levels.
+[Dyscalculia is a learning difficulty](https://www.understood.org/articles/en/what-is-dyscalculia) that causes students to struggle with math at many levels.
 Anything related to formulas, shapes, and the comparison of relationships between spaces and quantities will give a student with dyscalculia trouble.
 This makes it difficult for them to solve basic and abstract math problems.
 These students usually fall far behind other math students at their grade level.

 [Dyslexia is a learning disorder](https://www.understood.org/articles/en/what-is-dyslexia){: target="_blank" rel="noopener noreferrer"} that involves difficulty reading due to problems identifying speech sounds and learning how they relate to letters and words.
 Students with dyslexia will have serious problems working with word problems.

 Both of these conditions are considered learning disabilities and should be diagnosed and treated if you suspect that you or someone you know is suffering from them.
-They can not only affect a student in school, but can give them difficulties in their daily life as well.&nbsp;
+They can not only affect a student in school, but can give them difficulties in their daily life as well.

 ## You just don’t like math

 Look, I get it.

 For whatever reason, you hate math.
 You dread the start of every school year where you're given near worksheets and problems to tackle.
-It simultaneously gives you "math anger" and "math anxiety."&nbsp;
+It simultaneously gives you "math anger" and "math anxiety."

 However, I always remind people that how they feel about something is no excuse for doing poorly at it.
 Not to mention, if you put just a little effort into improving your mathematical ability, you might come to like it.
 We tend to enjoy things that we’re good at.
 At the very least, we hate doing things we’re bad at.